NaturalNode/natural/README.md

 // 0.6666666666666666
 ```
 The constructor has three parameters:
-* Language: currently English, Spanish are supported.
+* Language: see below for support languages.
-* Stemmer, to increase the coverage of the sentiment analyzer a stemmer may be provided.
+* Stemmer: to increase the coverage of the sentiment analyzer a stemmer may be provided.
 May be `null`.
-* Vocabulary, "afinn", "senticon" or "pattern" these are different formats for vocabulary.
+* Vocabulary: sets the type of vocabulary, `"afinn"`, `"senticon"` or `"pattern"` are valid values.

 Currently, the following languages are supported with type of vocabulary and availability of negations (in alphabetic order):